Automated optimization of force field parameters against ensemble-averaged measurements with Bayesian Inference of Conformational Populations: Theory

 Modeling the prior on uncertainties $p(\sigma_{j}|\sigma_0)$ with a distribution with long tails is very useful because its long tail makes it able to tolerate outliers\cite{sivia2006data,bonomi2016metainference}.
 In most cases, however, it is unclear \textit{a priori} what distribution is best for modeling the input data.
 To improve the situation, we introduce a model with an additional nuisance parameter $\beta$, that is able to tune the extent of the distribution's tail:

 where $\sigma_{0}$ is defined as above, and $1 \leq \beta < \infty$.
 When this distribution is inserted into the posterior, and marginalized over all $\sigma_j$, the result is

 where $\gamma$ is the lower incomplete gamma function.
 We call this the Student's model because it is a variation of Student's $t$-distribution that can be interpolated between functional forms.
 When $\beta=1$, the model is equivalent to Metainference's Outliers model\cite{bonomi2016metainference}.
 In the limit of $\beta \rightarrow \infty$, the likelihood becomes Gaussian.
 When considering the full posterior, this extra nuisance parameter is given a non-informative Jeffreys prior, $p(\beta) \sim \beta^{-1}$.
-For more details regarding the Student's model, including plots of the likelihood probability distribution function for a wide range of $\beta$ values, see Figures \ref{fig:Students_restraint_marginal_likelihood}-\ref{fig:Students_example}.
+For a detailed solution to the marginalization integral in equation \ref{eq:posterior_students}, see Appendix \ref{sec:marginal_integral}.
+For more details regarding the Student's model, including plots of the Student's prior and the likelihood probability distribution function for a wide range of $\beta$ values, see Figures \ref{fig:Students_restraint_marginal_likelihood}-\ref{fig:Students_prior_example}.